ngafar/nacelle-cx-scripts/collection-prod-order/readme.md

 2. Not specifying any handle.

 If you're specifying a handle your command should look like this `python main.py holidays`.
 In this example, the *holidays* collection will be audited.
 If no handle is provided, the script will get a list of all collections from Nacelle, and check each of them.

+When the script is completed, a `out.csv` file will be created in this directory.
+The second column of the CSV will either be True or False.
+A True observance signifies that the order in both Shopify and Nacelle match.
+Ideally you want every item in column two to be True.